 The SR2S program has been in operation in San Mateo County for over a decade and partners with 13 school districts, as well as cities/towns, regional and state agencies, and organizations to implement its vision.
-In the 2019-2020 school year, the program hosted eight bike rodeos, held 166 assemblies/classes and 130 encouragement events, conducted four walk audits, and developed six route maps.
+In the 2022-2023 school year, the program hosted 155 events such as bicycle rodeos, assemblies and classes at 107 schools and conducted seven walkability and bikeability audits.
 Funding for SR2S is provided by C/CAG through various grant sources.